scchan/hcc_wiki/Home.md

-# Kalmar : An open source C++ compiler for heterogeneous devices #
+# HCC : An open source C++ compiler for heterogeneous devices #
-The Kalmar project (previously named as Clamp) is managed and primarily developed by [MulticoreWare](http://www.multicorewareinc.com/), a leading developer of heterogeneous software development platforms, tools and applications.
+The HCC project (previously named as Kalmar, Clamp) is managed and primarily developed by [MulticoreWare](http://www.multicorewareinc.com/), a leading developer of heterogeneous software development platforms, tools and applications.
 More information: MulticoreWare's [C++ AMP software development](http://www.multicorewareinc.com/c-amp-software-development-services/).

-# About Kalmar
+# About HCC

-This repository hosts Kalmar, a C++ compiler implementation project.
+This repository hosts HCC, a C++ compiler implementation project.
 The goal is to implement a compiler frontend which supports the following parallel programming paradigms:

 * C++AMP 1.2
 * C++17 parallel STL